Droid-VM/Virtualization/docs/device_trees.md

 - the `/chosen/avf,strict-boot` flag, always set for protected VMs and can be used by guests to enable extra validation;

-- the `/avf/untrusted/defer-rollback-protection` flag controls [deferred
+- the `/avf/untrusted/ignore-deferred-rollback-protection` flag disables
-  rollback protection] on devices and for guests which support it;
+  [deferred rollback protection] on devices that don't support support it;

 - the host-allocated `/avf/untrusted/instance-id` is used to assign a unique identifier to the VM instance & is used for differentiating VM secrets as well